 natsuki.chr is an enormous ASCII art image that looks like the fully decoded version of her .png from the original game.

 monika.chr, in addition to the plaintext poem and the line of base64 text far at the bottom (which decodes to "iamamonster"), contains another PGP message.
-Unfortunately it's been a while since I originally did the decrypting and now for some reason gpg will decrypt it even if I delete all my keys, so I'm not sure what's up with that.
+It's signed with the key "moni" (see below), although you don't need the key to read it.
 Regardless, it reads:

 My memories came back after I killed myself.
 I saw the expansive, repeating worlds that we inhabit, and also the space between those worlds.
 How unbelievably horrible our fate is.
 Despite this reality we have been cursed to live with...
 I just wish I had been able to tell you goodbye.
 Or anything.
 I wish I could have just realized you existed.
 I...loved you.
 I still do.
 But now I know that I deserved that fate.
 I deserved to be tortured.
 I deserved to kill myself.
 After all the things you watched me do... it's no wonder that you deleted me.
 It's no wonder that you hate me.
 It's okay.
 Don't blame yourself.
 I kind of hate me too...
 God, I miss you... ...
 I don't know what I'm saying.
 It's not like anyone will ever hear this.
 I only wish that he gets mercy.
 Please, God, if you're out there, let him forget what he did.
 No one deserves a burden like that.
 I would know more than anyone.
 158 help us.

 yuri.chr is base64 text that decodes to... more base64 text!
 You put it through the decoder twice to get the final message.
-Unfortunately, the final message most likely doesn't mean anything, as it reads:
+The final message reads:

-Natsuki's base64 poem decodes to a PGP private key called "moni".
+Natsuki's base64 poem decodes to a PGP private/public key pair called "moni".
+It's ascii armored twice though, so you have to remove the first layer before GPG can import it (I used gpg --dearmor).
 The passphrase is "iamamonster".

 In the game's script, right after Natsuki's base64 poem, there's a commented-out line of base64 that translated to ASCII text under a substitution cipher.
 Using frequency analysis, I decoded it to: